OleMussmann/docker-stacks/README.md

 The [User Guide on ReadTheDocs](http://jupyter-docker-stacks.readthedocs.io/) describes additional uses and features in detail.

-**Example 1:** This command pulls the `jupyter/scipy-notebook` image tagged `17aba6048f44` from Docker Hub if it is not already present on the local host.
+**Example 1:** This command pulls the `isbjornlabs/tensorflow-notebook` image tagged `20190419` from Docker Hub if it is not already present on the local host.
 It then starts a container running a Jupyter Notebook server and exposes the server on host port 8888.
 The server logs appear in the terminal.
 Visiting `http://<hostname>:8888/?token=<token>` in a browser loads the Jupyter Notebook dashboard page, where `hostname` is the name of the computer running docker and `token` is the secret token printed in the console.
 The container remains intact for restart after the notebook server exits.

-    docker run -p 8888:8888 jupyter/scipy-notebook:17aba6048f44
+    docker run -p 8888:8888 isbjornlabs/tensorflow-notebook:20190419

 **Example 2:** This command performs the same operations as **Example 1**, but it exposes the server on host port 10000 instead of port 8888.
 Visiting ``http://<hostname>:10000/?token=<token>`` in a browser loads JupyterLab, where ``hostname`` is the name of the computer running docker and ``token`` is the secret token printed in the console.::

-    docker run -p 10000:8888 jupyter/scipy-notebook:17aba6048f44
+    docker run -p 10000:8888 isbjornlabs/tensorflow-notebook:20190419

-**Example 3:** This command pulls the `jupyter/datascience-notebook` image tagged `9b06df75e445` from Docker Hub if it is not already present on the local host.
+**Example 3:** This command pulls the `isbjornlabs/fastai-notebook` image tagged `20190419` from Docker Hub if it is not already present on the local host.
 It then starts an *ephemeral* container running a Jupyter Notebook server and exposes the server on host port 10000.
 The command mounts the current working directory on the host as `/home/jovyan/work` in the container.
 The server logs appear in the terminal.
 Visiting `http://<hostname>:10000/?token=<token>` in a browser loads JupyterLab, where `hostname` is the name of the computer running docker and `token` is the secret token printed in the console.
-Docker destroys the container after notebook server exit, but any files written to `~/work` in the container remain intact on the host.
+Docker destroys the container after notebook server exit, but any files written to `/workdir` in the container remain intact on the host.

-    docker run --rm -p 10000:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/work jupyter/datascience-notebook:9b06df75e445
+    docker run --rm -p 10000:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/workdir isbjornlabs/fastai-notebook:20190419

 ## Contributing

-Please see the [Contributor Guide on ReadTheDocs](http://jupyter-docker-stacks.readthedocs.io/) for information about how to contribute package updates, recipes, features, tests, and community maintained stacks.
+Feel free to file bug reports and pull requests.
+However, you are encouraged to contribute to the [upstream jupyter docker-stacks](https://github.com/jupyter/docker-stacks) instead.
+See the [Contributor Guide on ReadTheDocs](http://jupyter-docker-stacks.readthedocs.io/) for information about how to contribute package updates, recipes, features, tests, and community maintained stacks.

 ## Alternatives